Partnerships with external providers using the STAR funding

 - What information can be gathered about the effectiveness of the course from the students’ perspectives?

-There are 2 quality assurance bodies responsible for approving qualifications in New Zealand:
+There are two quality assurance bodies responsible for approving qualifications in New Zealand:

 - New Zealand Qualifications Authority (NZQA)